No matter where books sit on your list of cultural consumption – our

 That’s why we’re taking the opportunity to celebrate the books by black British authors who did that for us.
 Whether it's the rogue Christmas gift that turned out to be a capsule of knowledge about unfamiliar lives, the book recommended by a thoughtful primary school teacher or the recent bestseller that generations below us will be talking about in years to come, these are some of our favourite books by incredible black British writers.
 Hopefully, they’ll resonate with you, too.
 Tell us about your favourites in the comments below.

-Tell Me Your Secret by Dorothy Koomson
+1 of 11 Tell Me Your Secret by Dorothy Koomson

 It's Dorothy Koomson's thrillers that have solidified editorial assistant Eni Subair's love of the author. "